notnotnescap/Momentum-Firmware/Interface/Graphics.md

 ## [Unlock Anims](Graphics#Unlock-Anims)

-Toggle special animations when unlocking the device:
+Disable dolphin level and mood restrictions for desktop animations:

-- `OFF`<sup>*</sup>: Disable unlock animations
+- `OFF`<sup>*</sup>: Only show eligible animations based on current dolphin level and mood
-- `ON`: Enable unlock animations (if pack includes them)
+- `ON`: Show all animations available in current asset pack regardless of level/mood

 > This page is only a brief overview of the individual Graphics settings.
-For more detailed information about installing or creating your own Asset Packs, see our [Asset Pack Page](Assets/Asset-Packs).
+For more detailed information about installing or creating your own Asset Packs, see our [Asset Pack Page](../Asset-Packs).